daac-tools/find-simdoc/README.md

 # Finding similar documents

-This is software for quickly finding all pairs of similar documents.
+This software provides fast all-pair similarity searches in a document file.

 ## Example of finding similar sentences